talium0713/talium0713.github.io/_pages/index.md

 <em>Considering</em>, <em>modeling</em>, and <em>optimizing</em> human decision-making processes to obtain theoretical results is how I approach research.

-<b>I am currently open to any opportunities or collaborations and interested in participating in a research internship related to reinforcement learning.</b>
+<b><span style="color: red">I am currently open to any opportunities or collaborations
+and interested in participating in a research internship related to reinforcement learning.</span></b>
 </p>

 ### My research interests are:
 - Distributional Reinforcement Learning
-- Regret Analysis
+- Regret Analysis /Bandit Theory
 - Preference-based Reinforcement Learning
 - Multi-agent Reinforcement Learning
 - and Any type of Reinforcement Learning Theory!